top of page

 1904

-First court in Canada is built at the St. John’s Tennis Club in Newfoundland.
-It is modelled after the Rugby fives courts at Marlborough College in England.
+1st court at a club in Canada is built at the St. John's Tennis Club in Newfoundland.

-US Squash, world’s oldest national governing body, is founded in Philadelphia.
+The US squash federation, the world’s oldest national governing body, is founded.

 1906

-The first court in South Africa is built at the Country Club Johannesburg.
+1st court at a club in South Africa is built at the Country Club, Johannesburg.

 1907

-First court in New Zealand is built, at the Christchurch Club.
+1st court in New Zealand is built at the Christchurch Club.

 1908